Dr Stephan von Delft

 Dr Stephan von Delft is a Senior Lecturer in Strategy at the Adam Smith Business School.
 His research focuses on three broad questions:

 - How do organisations design, grow and adjust their business model over time?

 - What is the impact of different business models on organisational performance outcomes?

-- What role do stakeholders such as customers and competitors play in the process of developing innovations in business models?
+- What role do stakeholders, such as customers and competitors, play in the process of developing new business models?

 - 2018: Newton Fund Institutional Links Grant “Targeting Non-Communicable Diseases through Interactive Health Ecosystems in Indonesia” (with Nuran Acur and Sandosh Padmanabhan), British Council, £85,000 (role: Co-Investigator)